 Our fellowship training program is open to pediatricians who have completed residency training and are interested in clinical neonatology and developmental biology.
 It is structured as a 3 year experience and is fully accredited by the American Board of Pediatrics for certification in Neonatal-Perinatal Medicine.

-This is obtained in the Newborn Special Care Unit of the Yale-New Haven Children's Hospital, the regional neonatal referral center for Southern Connecticut.
+This is obtained in the Neonatal Intensive Care Unit of the Yale-New Haven Children's Hospital, the regional neonatal referral center for Southern Connecticut.
 The unit provides tertiary care to infants with a wide variety of medical, surgical, and cardiac problems.
 Exposure to high frequency ventilation, inhaled nitric oxide, ECMO, body cooling for asphyxia, pre and post-operative care, follow-up, and high-risk obstetrics is provided.

 The goal of research training, which is supported by a grant from the NIH, is to provide the fellow with the necessary knowledge and experience to begin an academic career.
 Two research paths are offered: